kaseyjsmith/A-Better-Fraud-Detection-Neural-Network/README.md

 **Precision-Recall Tradeoff**:

-- The 0.5 decision threshold can be tuned based on business requirements
+- The 0.9 decision threshold can be tuned based on business requirements
-- High recall: Minimize missed fraud (accept false alarms)
-- High precision: Minimize customer inconvenience (accept missed fraud)
+  - For this dataset, a decision threashold of ~0.9 was found to be suitable
+- I've taken the Product Management approach (as I am a Product Manager professionally) to prioritize precision over recall.
+  - I would rather miss some and not nuissance customers rather than create unnecessary false alarms.
+In the end, some prediction capability and catching fraud is better than nothing.
+Whereas false alarms get people's suspicion up and is an unnecessarily scary experience in a false alarm.

 **Dtype Handling**: